-Like the original SolarWall technology, SolarDuct uses the power of the sun to heat your building’s ventilation air, reducing energy consumption, heating costs and greenhouse gas emissions.
+Like the original SolarWall technology, SolarDuct systems use the power of the sun to heat your building’s ventilation air, reducing energy consumption, heating costs and greenhouse gas emissions.
 The rooftop solar heating system helps with any Zero-Carbon or Net-Zero Energy Building targets.

 The modular SolarDuct units are arranged and assembled similar to traditional PV solar panels, and the resulting SolarDuct arrays integrate seamlessly with existing rooftop mechanical equipment.

 How it Works

 Buildings with centralized heating and ventilation systems draw fresh air through HVAC units In winter, these units consume tremendous amounts of energy to heat the cold incoming air to comfortable indoor temperatures.
 With SolarDuct, incoming fresh air is solar-heated before it reaches the HVAC unit, minimizing building energy consumption throughout the heating season.